 Sergio CervettiDoylestown, PA

 SERGIO CERVETTI is a composer who attracted international attention on winning the chamber music prize at the Caracas, Venezuela Music Festival in 1966.
-After studying with Ernst Krenek and graduating from Peabody Conservatory he was invited by the DAAD to be composer-in-residence in Berlin, Germany in 1969-70.
-From 1972 to 1997 and 2007-08 Cervetti was Master Teacher of Music at Tisch School of the Arts at New York University.
+After studying with Ernst Krenek and graduating from Peabody Conservatory in 1967, he was invited by the DAAD to be composer-in-residence in Berlin, Germany in 1969-70.
+From 1972 to 1997 and 2007-08 Cervetti was professor of music at Tisch School of the Arts at New York University.
 During this time he composed over one hundred works for the concert stage, dance, theater, and film; many commissioned, recorded and performed in venues and festivals in the U.S. and abroad.

 Cervetti’s works range from acoustic to electronic and blend European tradition, folk elements, and minimalist aesthetics.
-After an early brush with twelve-tone and minimalism his current approach is free and flexible.
-As much a traditionalist as innovator, he straddles musical worlds with new works that showcase a post-modern synthesis of techniques from diverse periods and sources.
-Many reflect his South American heritage as well as interest in literature, painting, dance, and socio-political topics.
+After an early brush with twelve-tone, and although essentially a minimalist since 1970, he has branched out to embrace and incorporate diverse elements from a variety of aesthetics.
+As much a traditionalist as an innovator, he straddles musical worlds with new works that showcase a post-modern synthesis that reflect his interest in literature, painting, dance, socio-political topics as well as his rich South American heritage.

 Critics summarize that he is markedly independent, almost an outsider, spanning distant musical worlds of distinct originality and poetry.
 As a boundless creator and master at his craft he combines elements from classical, dance and electronic that show his essential qualities as melodist and colorist, rhythmic vitality, and harmonically modern sophistication which was recently described as “contemporary baroque.”